Malaysia could renew search for MH370 plane, 10 years after it vanished

 Singapore apologises after comedian’s MH370 joke

-That day, the flight carrying 227 passengers and 12 crew disappeared en route from Kuala Lumpur to Beijing, one of the biggest aviation-related mysteries in history.
+The flight carrying 227 passengers and 12 crew disappeared on a night flight from Kuala Lumpur to Beijing, the Chinese capital, in what has become one of the biggest aviation-related mysteries in history.

 Loke said United States seabed exploration firm Ocean Infinity had offered up its latest search proposal after two previous failed attempts at finding the plane.